aws-samples/shopfloor-connectivity/docs/adapters/rest.md

 ## REST Adapter data mapping

-The REST adapter fetches data from a service using GET requests.
+The REST adapter retrieves data from a service via GET requests.

 A source within the adapter, configured to interact with the "PumpDataServer," utilizes the "pumps/1" request.
 This adapter uses a GET request to the URL "https://api.pumpserver.com/pumps/1" to retrieve the desired object which returns